 Do note that this text expansion only works on select Mac Apps.

 13. Enable/Disable Auto App Updates

-Just like iOS 7, Mavericks now has automatic app updates for your convenience.
+Just like iOS, Mac can also automatic app updates for your convenience.
 However, if you’re one who would read the app update change log and update it yourself, you can disable automatic app update.
 Go to System Preferences > App Store and uncheck Install app updates.

 Don’t like lockscreen notifications to pop up on your Mac?
 Disable notifications on your lock screen, by going to System Preferences > Notifications.
 Within each app, uncheck Show notifications on lock screen.

 15. Move Application Windows in The Background